flass/tree2/README.md

 print h
 ```

-Many other features are accessible and editable, but for these please refer to the spefici docuentation of each function and class methods though *help()* function.
+Many other features are accessible and editable, but for these please refer to the specific documentation of each function and class methods through *help()* function.

 Need help?
 -----------